ziyiwhat/ziyiwhat.github.io/_pages/about.md

 I approach my work with meticulous rigor and an outgoing nature, and I believe in the power of collaboration.
 Beyond academics, pursuits like music and football have instilled in me discipline, creativity, and a strong sense of teamwork—qualities I consider vital for a successful research career.

-My ultimate goal is to pursue a long-term academic career as an independent researcher, dedicated to making impactful contributions to the scientific community.
+My ultimate goal is to pursue a long-term academic career as an independent researcher, dedicated to making impactful contributions to the scientific community. <p style="color:red;">I am currently seeking a <b>PhD</b> position for the <b>Fall 2026</b> intake.
+For any potential research collaborations or inquiries, please reached me at <a href="mailto:ziyiwhat@gmail.com" style="color:red;">ziyiwhat@gmail.com</a>.</p>

 # News
 <style>